-D&D of the PORTS gaseous diffusion process buildings and associated facilities is proceeding in accordance with the April 13, 2010 Director's Final Findings and Orders for Removal Action and Remedial Investigation and Feasibility Study and Remedial Design and Remedial Action (which includes the July 16, 2012 Modification thereto) (DFF&O).
-The DFF&O is a legal agreement between Ohio EPA and DOE that governs the process for D&D of the buildings/structures that are no longer in use at PORTS.
+D&D of the PORTS gaseous diffusion process buildings and associated facilities is proceeding in accordance with the April 13, 2010 Director's Final Findings and Orders for Removal Action and Remedial Investigation and Feasibility Study and Remedial Design and Remedial Action (which includes the July 16, 2012 Modification thereto) (D&D DFF&O).
+The D&D DFF&O is a legal agreement between Ohio EPA and DOE that governs the process for D&D of the buildings/structures that are no longer in use at PORTS.

-In 2012, the planning and investigations necessary for D&D of the gaseous diffusion process buildings and associated facilities included collection of data specified in the work plans to characterize waste generated by D&D of the process buildings and other complex facilities and determine alternatives for disposition of the waste generated by D&D. D&D of the X-100 Complex was completed in 2012.
-Planning and other activities necessary for D&D of the X-600 Steam Plant Complex, X-744S Warehouse/X-624-1 Decontamination Pad, and X-102 Cafeteria/ X-106 Tactical Response Building were underway in 2012.
+In 2013, the planning and investigations necessary for D&D of the gaseous diffusion process buildings and associated facilities included collection of data specified in the work plans to characterize waste generated by D&D of the process buildings and other complex facilities and determine alternatives for disposition of the waste generated by D&D. The D&D process for removal of the X-600 Steam Plant Complex, X-744S Warehouse, X-624-1 Decontamination Pad, X-102 Cafeteria, and X-106 Tactical Response Building was underway in 2013.
+The structures were removed in 2013.
+The final reports were provided to Ohio EPA in December 2013 or 2014, and concurrence from Ohio EPA was received in 2014.